Spiced Eggnog Babka Buns

 - I use eggnog inside the dough and for the glaze.
 But these Spiced Babka Buns would be delicious year round if you just swap out the eggnog for milk!

-- I baked these in a large muffin pan, the one I used I linked here.
-The muffin pan I have is larger than a stand muffin or cupcake pan.
+- I baked these in a large muffin pan.
+The muffin pan I have is larger than a standard muffin or cupcake pan.
 So, if you are using a standard size muffin pan, you will want to make smaller buns as mine were already bursting out of this larger pan!
 If that’s the case, I would recommend getting 8 buns instead of 6.

 You can replace the eggnog in the dough and in the glaze with milk if you don’t have eggnog or if you want to make these Spiced Babka Buns when it’s not Christmas!
 This recipe is just as delicious with milk as it is with eggnog.